karimarttila/java/webstore-demo/simple-server/README.md

 # Introduction

 I have been programming Java some 20 years, so I didn't do this exercise to learn Java.
 I mainly wanted to implement the Simple Server using Java just to compare the Java implementation with previous [Clojure](https://github.com/karimarttila/clojure/tree/master/clj-ring-cljs-reagent-demo/simple-server) and [Javascript](https://github.com/karimarttila/javascript/tree/master/webstore-demo/simple-server) implementations and document my experiences between these three languages.
 Maybe later I will implement the Simple Server also using Python and Go.
 Another reason was to study the new Java 10 features.
 I would have used Java 11 but for some reason I couldn't make it work in Gradle - maybe trying to fix that later and upgrade to Java 11.

+I also wrote a bit more concise summary in my [Medium blog](https://medium.com/@kari.marttila/java-man-returns-home-confused-2fe951eb51a9) compared to the longer text you can find here in this readme.md.

 # Tools and Versions